Lopud island in the Elaphiti archipelago, southern Dalmatia

 November–March

 Very quiet, with limited services.
-The island takes on a stripped-back beauty, and the few visitors who come experience Lopud at its most local and unspoiled.
+The island takes on a stripped-back beauty, and the few visitors who arrive experience Lopud at its most local and unspoiled.

 • Almost entirely crowd-free